ansis-ai/gethelp/docs/10_odoo/88_retail_store/02_shop_features/index.md

     - You can filter the list of orders to invoiced orders by clicking Filters and Invoiced.

 #### QR codes to generate invoices
 Customers can also request an invoice by scanning the QR code printed on their receipt.
 Upon scanning, they must fill in a form with their billing information and click Get my invoice.
 On the one hand, doing so generates an invoice available for download.
-On the other hand, the order status goes from Paid or Posted to Invoiced in the ANSIS backend.
+On the other hand, the order status goes from Paid or Posted to Invoiced in the SYNER-CATALYST backend.

 <br />
 ![](2023-04-05-18-52-40.png){: .center}